 Welcome to our Adult Intensive Outpatient Program

 Dialectical Behavior Therapy (DBT) treats the underlying causes of many behaviors which are linked to painful and distressing emotions.
-Most people who abuse alcohol, drugs, sex, food, and just about anything else do so to try and “self-regulate” the pain of distressing emotions.
 We specialize in treating people who struggle with emotion regulation, moods, self-harm, suicidality, relationships, and poor self-image.
 In fact, many people who struggle with dysregulated, distressing emotions find help with DBT.

 We offer a comprehensive Adult Intensive Outpatient Program (ages 18+) to fit your needs.
 This is an accelerated format which is more intensive than our standard 20-week skills group.
-The program includes a menu of services such as individual therapy, DBT coaching/case management, group skills training, yoga/mindfulness classes, art therapy, and dietary support if indicated.
+The program includes a menu of services such as individual therapy, group skills training, mindful yoga, mindful self-compassion, and mindful art classes.

 Q. WHAT IS THE ADULT INTENSIVE OUTPATIENT PROGRAM?